Qiquan-Wang/rank_stability/README.md

 Persistent homology is one of the most important tools in topological data analysis, studying how homological features of data persist over scale.
 Commonly, persistent homology is represented using the persistence diagram or the persistence barcode.
 However, these representations do not lend themselves naturally to statistical and machine learning algorithms.

-We explore the persistent homology rank functions as equivalent functional representations that are naturally suited to methods in functional data analysis, and can also be extended to the multiparameter setting.
+We explore the persistent homology rank functions as equivalent functional representations that are naturally suited to methods in functional data analysis, which can also be extended to the multiparameter setting.

 <!-- Structure of the repository -->
 ## Structure of the repository